 RR3-5 Create Filtered NPA-NXX for a Local SMS and SOA

-NPAC SMS shall allow a Service Provider to create a filtered NPA-NXX for a given Local SMS, via the NPAC SMS-to-Local SMS interface and the SOA-to-NPAC SMS interface, which results in the SMS NOT broadcasting NPA-NXX information, subscription versions, NPA-NXX-X information or Number Pool Blocks with the filtered NPA-NXX to the Local SMS.
+NPAC SMS shall allow a Service Provider to create a filtered NPA-NXX for a given Local SMS and SOA, via the NPAC SMS-to-Local SMS interface and the SOA-to-NPAC SMS interface, which results in the SMS NOT broadcasting NPA-NXX information, subscription versions, NPA-NXX-X information or Number Pool Blocks with the filtered NPA-NXX to the Local SMS and SOA.

 RR3-6 Delete Filtered NPA-NXX for a Local SMS and SOA

-NPAC SMS shall allow a Service Provider to delete a filtered NPA-NXX for a given Local SMS, via the NPAC SMS-to-Local SMS interface and the SOA-to-NPAC SMS interface, which results in the SMS broadcasting NPA-NXX information, subscription versions, NPA-NXX-X information and Number Pool Blocks with the filtered NPA-NXX to the given Local SMS.
+NPAC SMS shall allow a Service Provider to delete a filtered NPA-NXX for a given Local SMS and SOA, via the NPAC SMS-to-Local SMS interface and the SOA-to-NPAC SMS interface, which results in the SMS broadcasting NPA-NXX information, subscription versions, NPA-NXX-X information and Number Pool Blocks with the filtered NPA-NXX to the given Local SMS and SOA.

 RR3-7 Query Filtered NPA-NXXs for a Local SMS and SOA

-NPAC SMS shall allow a Service Provider to query filtered NPA-NXXs for a given Local SMS via the NPAC SMS-to-Local SMS interface and the SOA-to-NPAC SMS interface.
+NPAC SMS shall allow a Service Provider to query filtered NPA-NXXs for a given Local SMS and SOA via the NPAC SMS-to-Local SMS interface and the SOA-to-NPAC SMS interface.

 NOTE: .The NPAC SMS maintains NPA-level filters internally.
 Therefore, they are NOT returned as a result of a query request.